ZachSaucier/sveltekit-blog/src/lib/posts/2014/shapes-with-gradients.md

 description: An exploration into how to make CSS-only shapes with gradients and outlines.
 ---

-<p>It’s easy to make CSS shapes with solid colors by using borders, but it’s more difficult to make them with gradient backgrounds.
+It’s easy to make CSS shapes with solid colors by using borders, but it’s more difficult to make them with gradient backgrounds.
 The main trick is to use pseudo elements and `overflow: hidden`` to cut out the desired shape.
-There are many more shapes that this technique could be applied to, include <a href="https://css-tricks.com/examples/ShapesOfCSS/">many listed here</a>, but I didn’t include them for brevity. <a href="https://codepen.io/ZachSaucier/pen/rvLsB">See them on CodePen</a>.</p>
+There are many more shapes that this technique could be applied to, include <a href="https://css-tricks.com/examples/ShapesOfCSS/">many listed here</a>, but I didn’t include them for brevity. <a href="https://codepen.io/ZachSaucier/pen/rvLsB">See them on CodePen</a>.

 <!-- more -->

-<p>Special thanks to <a href="https://codepen.io/thebabydino/">Ana Tudor</a> because I took several of these shapes directly from her.</p>
+Special thanks to <a href="https://codepen.io/thebabydino/">Ana Tudor</a> because I took several of these shapes directly from her.

 <div class="gradient rectangle"></div>

-<p>This is the base.</p>
+This is the base.

 <div class="gradient rhombus"></div>

-<p>Added a little skew and scaled down the Y to keep in the correct proportions.</p>
+Added a little skew and scaled down the Y to keep in the correct proportions.

 <div class="gradient triangle"></div>

-<p>Similar as above, but with the rhombus rotated and cut off using a pseudo element.</p>
+Similar as above, but with the rhombus rotated and cut off using a pseudo element.

 <div class="gradient octagon"></div>

-<p>Exactly the same as above, but with the translate(50%) taken out.
-For a parrallelogram cut this in half by covering it up with a pseudoelement or something similar.</p>
+Exactly the same as above, but with the translate(50%) taken out.
+For a parrallelogram cut this in half by covering it up with a pseudoelement or something similar.

 <div class="gradient hexagon"></div>

-<p>The same technique, but using a hexagon.</p>
+The same technique, but using a hexagon.

 <h2>Shape outlines</h2>

-<p>Even harder than that is it to make shapes with outlines.
-This is because gradients don’t like to for to their shape and we cannot really use </p>
+Even harder than that is it to make shapes with outlines.
+This is because gradients don’t like to for to their shape and we cannot really use

 <div class="gradient rectangle border"></div>

-<p>Our new base.</p>
+Our new base.

 <div class="gradient rhombus border"></div>

-<p>Nothing new so far</p>
+Nothing new so far

 <div class="triangleBorder"></div>

-<p>Here’s where it gets interesting.
+Here’s where it gets interesting.
 The most practical way I’ve found to make a bordered triangle is to make two triangles and layer them, either using the conventional border trick (which I use here for ease) or by using Ana Tudor’s transform with overflow:hidden trick like I did above.
-With that being said, I did come up with an <em>extremely</em> <a href="https://codepen.io/ZachSaucier/pen/olAIs">impractical way using box shadows</a> that doesn’t use pseudo elements.</p>
+With that being said, I did come up with an _extremely_ <a href="https://codepen.io/ZachSaucier/pen/olAIs">impractical way using box shadows</a> that doesn’t use pseudo elements.

 <div class="parrallelogram border"></div>

-<p>Sadly only shapes that can be made using one pseudo element can be done using this technique in one element.
-Using two elements any shape can have a border though</p>
+Sadly only shapes that can be made using one pseudo element can be done using this technique in one element.
+Using two elements any shape can have a border though

-<p>And that about wraps up what I have to offer on the subject.
+And that about wraps up what I have to offer on the subject.
 If you liked this you might also like <a href="https://codepen.io/ZachSaucier/pen/xnGmu">my box-shadow play</a>.
-There are probably some ghetto tricks like I linked above to do similar things with gradients/outlines, but if there is a cleaner approach for one of these please don’t hesitate to comment!</p>
+There are probably some ghetto tricks like I linked above to do similar things with gradients/outlines, but if there is a cleaner approach for one of these please don’t hesitate to comment!

 <style>
 /* Gradient styling */